 Living Arrangements While in Medical School

-From the moment you arrive, Ross University is committed to making your stay in Dominica as comfortable as possible with a wide range of housing opportunities, support for families, and more.
+From the moment you arrive, Ross University School of Medicine (RUSM) is committed to making your stay in Dominica as comfortable as possible with a wide range of housing opportunities, support for families, and more.

 We realize preparing for medical school in Dominica is bound to raise all sorts of questions about the University or island life.
 In addition to reading the information below, please contact the Office of Admissions with any questions by emailing Admissions@RossU.edu or calling 877-767-7338877-767-7338.